ALWD Guide to Legal Citation

 ALWD Guide to Legal Citation, formerly ALWD Citation Manual, is a style guide providing a legal citation system for the United States, compiled by the Association of Legal Writing Directors.
 Its first edition was published in 2000, under editor Darby Dickerson.
-Its sixth edition, under editor Coleen M. Barger, was released in May 2017 by Wolters Kluwer.
+Its seventh edition, under editor Carolyn V. Williams, was released in May 2021 by Aspen Publishing.
+The ALWD Guide to Legal Citation is published as a spiral-bound book as well as an online version.

-It primarily competes with the Bluebook style, a system developed by the law reviews at Harvard, Yale, University of Pennsylvania, and Columbia.
-Citations in the two formats are roughly similar.
-However, ALWD differs from Bluebook in one key respect: Under the Bluebook system, the type styles used in citations found in academic legal articles (always footnoted) are very different from those used in citations within court documents (always cited inline).
-While the ALWD system follows the standard convention of footnotes within academic articles and inline citations in court documents, it rejects Bluebooks insistence on using different type styles in the two classes of documents.
-The ALWD type style is identical to that used in the Bluebook system for citations within court documents.
+It primarily competes with the Bluebook style, a system developed and still updated by law reviews students at Harvard, Yale, University of Pennsylvania, and Columbia.
+Citations in the two formats are essentially identical.
+ALWD primarily focuses on citations for legal and court documents while the Bluebook focuses on academic writing, although both manuals provide citation guidance for both kinds of writing.

 Adoption

 Three U.S. jurisdictions have adopted ALWD: